All Episodes

 You know why?

-Because the dollar's collapsing.
+Because the dollar is collapsing.

-The economic collapse is accelerating, and Trump's tariffs are only making it worse, actually.
+And Trump's tariffs are only making it worse, actually.

-And Trump wanting to lower interest rates is only going to accelerate this if the Fed Well, as the economic ramifications accelerate, it's not going to be pretty.
+And Trump wanting to lower interest rates is only going to accelerate this if the Fed follows suit here and actually does that.

-And of course we're going to face a difficult time here, but I think in the long run things will get much better after the robot wars, etc.
+And of course, we're going to face a difficult time here, but I think in the long run, things will get much better after the robot wars, etc.

 The depopulation agenda will run its course, and then the survivors will actually have a much better time.